nvkelso/carto-css-map-styling/README.md

 1. CSS-like map design language.
 Syntax extends the foundation laid by [Cascadenik](https://github.com/mapnik/Cascadenik/wiki/Dictionary) and [Carto](http://mapbox.com/carto/) and the power of Less.js.
 [GeoServer](http://docs.geoserver.org/stable/en/user/community/css/index.html) is also joining the mix.
 2. Better support for reference-style maps by formalizing the use of @variables for color swatches, and mixins for graphic styles and text character styles.
-3. <strike>¿Add support for thematic data cartography with data statistics like MIN, MAX, MEAN and use of those keywords in high-level filters that are under a dozen lines of code?
-Allow for both loose and hard connections between data and symbology.</strike>
+3. ~~¿Add support for thematic data cartography with data statistics like MIN, MAX, MEAN and use of those keywords in high-level filters that are under a dozen lines of code?
+Allow for both loose and hard connections between data and symbology.~~

 #Result should be: